 - you still give your older children money?
 You’re teaching them to always come to you for money and they’re never going to get any on their own.

 I’m sure there’s about 50 more that I missed.
+(I didn’t even begin to comment on the partners that women choose for themselves.)

 Who Mom-Shames the Most?

 With ever more hatred coursing through the world today, it seems that women get the brunt of it, and a lot of times, it comes from other women.
+People often feel it’s fine, even normal to tell mothers what they should be doing.

 We see headlines of celebrities and everyday women alike being verbally attacked for breastfeeding in public, for not breastfeeding, for choosing to not have children, for choosing to put our career on hold to have kids, for not covering up enough, for covering up too much… it doesn’t seem to matter what the issue actually is, people will criticize you for it.